kdmaz/pwa-poc/README.md

 ## Server

-To run the server, navigate to the `/server` directory and run the following command
+To run the server, navigate to the `/server` directory and run the following commands:

 ```
+npm i
-npm i && npm start
+npm start
 ```

 ## Client